 6. Bleach and Vinegar

 Combining bleach with vinegar creates toxic chlorine gas which can damage your throat, respiratory tract, and in high concentration, it can even prove to be lethal (this is rare because the household vinegar and bleach are not as concentrated).
-So it’s best that you don’t try this at home.
+So you shouldn’t try this at home.

 7. Hydrogen Peroxide and Baking Soda

 Well, not exactly a harmful reaction when you mix both.
-In fact, many cleaning recipes combine both and it works well.
-So, why this combination is in the list.
+Many cleaning recipes combine both and it works well.
+So, why is this combination on this list?

 Yes, it is perfectly safe to combine both and use in cleaning but this combination should never be stored in a closed container because it can explode, leak or spray all over when opened.
-So, when using them just don’t store this mix in a closed container, rest everything is fine.
+So, when using them just don’t store this mix in a closed container.

 Few Tips to Keep in Mind